YKrava/SoftInc_Trainer/README.md

 Currently working features:
 17.06.2017. for Alpha 9.9.1
+- Fixed trainer button x position when different resolution or UI scale is selected

+16.06.2017. for Alpha 9.9.1
 - Option to increase bookshelf skill gain
 - Option to increase print speed
 - Option for free printing